robonamari/rnmoji/README.md

 ### 2. Upload to WordPress and Activate

 Go to your WordPress dashboard and navigate to
-Plugins » Add New » Upload Plugin
+Plugins » Add Plugins » Upload Plugin
 Select the plugin ZIP file, upload it, then install and activate it.

 ### All Done!